fortmarek/bachelor-thesis/usability_testing.md

 # Introduction to the Test

 The participants should be instructed to perform tasks described below.
-Tasks will be in a random order and the participants will not know the tasks in advance.
+Tasks A-D and E-F will be in a random order where the first group should be first and the participants will not know the tasks in advance.
 This is to simulate as much as possible how users would interact with the app outside of the testing environment.

 Participants will be asked to share their thought process aloud - if they are comfortable with it.